Services and Efforts

 Thanksgiving Baskets

-Most of the items in the boxes are donated by our parishioners and the students in our school.
+Most of the items are generously donated by our parishioners and the students from Holy Family Catholic School adopt this program for a service project.

-Jesse Tree – Toy Drive
+Jesse Tree – Christmas Toy Drive

 Fundraising and Other Events